cmoffroad/osmand-outdoor-explorer-plugin/README.md

 - elevation data (Contour lines and Terrain) is not shown
 - OSM country datasets are updated once a month

-If you are serious about doing offroad ground surveys, you can purchase a one time or yearly subscription to enable:
+If you are serious about doing outdoor exploration, you can purchase a one time or yearly subscription to enable:
 - elevation data
 - hourly OSM datasets update